-This is nice served with some well buttered noodles or some nutty basmati brown rice and a crisp green salad with a sharp, lemony dressing or, instead, serve with green tagliatelle tossed in butter with a sprinkling of poppy seeds.
+This is nice served with some well buttered noodles or some nutty brown basmati rice and a crisp green salad with a sharp, lemony dressing, or instead, serve with green tagliatelle tossed in butter with a sprinkle of poppy seeds.

 Now stir in the flour, cayenne pepper and paprika into the onions, with a wooden spoon, to soak up the juices before adding the chopped tomatoes.
 Stir them around a bit, then add the stock.
 Bring everything up to a simmering point, then return the chicken to the pan or casserole, put the lid on and bake in the oven for 45 minutes.
 After that, stir in the chopped pepper, replace the lid and cook for a further 30 minutes.

 Just before serving, spoon the soured cream all over, mixing it in just to give a marbled effect, then sprinkle on a little more paprika.

 You will also need a deep lidded, deep frying pan or casserole.